materialsproject/pymatgen/docs/usage.md

 molecule.append("F", [2.1, 3,.2 4.3])
 ```

-There are also many typical transforms you can do on Structures.
+There are also many typical transforms you can do on `Structure`.
 Here are some examples:

 ```python
 # Make a supercell